Vice-President Academic and Academic Dean; Associate Professor of Ethnomusicology

-Jonathan Dueck is Vice President Academic and Academic Dean, and Associate Professor of Ethnomusicology at Canadian Mennonite University.
-He previously taught at The George Washington University, Duke University, the University of Maryland and the University of Alberta.
+Jonathan Dueck is Vice-President Academic and Academic Dean, and Associate Professor of Ethnomusicology at Canadian Mennonite University.
+He previously taught at George Washington University, Duke University, the University of Maryland and the University of Alberta.

 He deeply values working with faculty on innovative, engaged research, and creative and adventurous teaching; and with students on knowledge-making in and out of the classroom.
 His research in writing and pedagogy centres on teacher research for an on-the-ground understanding of University writing in global context.